Skip to content

 Installing Apps

 Apps in NimbleBrain are MCP server bundles.
-Each bundle provides tools that the agent can use.
-You can install bundles from the mpak registry, from a remote URL, or from a local directory.
+Each bundle provides tools the agent can use.
+You install apps from the in-product Apps catalog (the connectors directory), by asking the agent, or by pointing the config at a local bundle directory.

 TypeConfig fieldHow it resolves